Overview

 3

 This course introduces the initial stages of a restorative dental procedure.
-Topics include the dental assistant's role, pain control, isolation techniques, instrumentation, dental liners, bases and matrices.
+Topics include the role of the dental assistant, pain control, isolation techniques, instrumentation, dental liners, bases, matrices, and wedges.
 These foundational skills will support students’ ability to explore additional elements of restorative procedures in more depth subsequently in the program.

 3

 This course presents the basic principles of pharmacology.
 Learners will develop the skills to accurately obtain and record vital signs, investigate health histories, and identify and manage medical emergencies common to the dental environment.
 In addition, learners will critically analyze, maintain, and accurately complete dental records and clinical charts.
-Legal and ethical professional codes of conduct are also discussed concerning documentation and confidentiality.
+Legal and ethical professional codes of conduct are also discussed in relation to documentation and confidentiality.

 3